cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 ## Parallel execution ##

 By default, Cucumber runs tests sequentially in a single thread.
 Running tests in parallel is available as an opt-in feature.
-To enable parallel execution, set the `cucumber.execution.parallel.enabled` configuration parameter to `true`, e.g. in `junit-platform.properties`.
+To enable parallel execution, set the `cucumber.execution.parallel.enabled` configuration parameter to `true`, e.g., in `junit-platform.properties`.

 To control properties such as the desired parallelism and maximum parallelism, Cucumber supports JUnit 5s `ParallelExecutionConfigurationStrategy`.
 Cucumber